Thinking back to the uniqueness of this Indian Ocean destination, I am reminded of very many reasons to visit Reunion Island.

 Reunion Island is found off the coast of Africa, with Madagascar its closest neighbour.
 A Department of France, the island falls under French rule with the citizens holding mainland residency.
 They refer fondly to the Metropol when talking about France, as though it were just up the road and not a continent away.
-French is spoken, the Euro is used.
+French is spoken, and the Euro is used.
 The food is very good too.
-Reunion forms parts of the Vanilla Island collective, an alliance that promotes Madagascar, the Seychelles, Mauritius, Mayotte, Comoros and the Maldives as a region; one that encourages a focus on the environment, as well as responsible and sustainable tourism.
-These of my 30 reason why you should visit.
+Reunion forms parts of the Vanilla Island collective, an alliance that promotes Madagascar, Seychelles, Mauritius, Mayotte, Comoros and the Maldives as a region; one that encourages a focus on the environment, as well as responsible and sustainable tourism.
+These of my 30 reasons why you should visit.

 Reunion Island feels different.
 More authentic, this island first and foremost belongs to its proud people.

 Reunion Island is known for the spectacular Piton de la Fournaise, an active basaltic volcano.
 When not erupting, the landscape is popular for hiking to view the crater and open volcanic plains.
 Locals celebrate the Piton de la Fournaise’s eruptions and are seen at viewpoints just savouring the force of it.
 The Piton de la Fournaise has erupted three times so far this year, offering a dramatic show to lucky visitors and presents no danger to the island.

 For the best views visit the Grand Brûlé region, a rugged stretch of coast.
 Or drive to the viewing point in Le Pas de Bellecombe through typical Reunion mountain sides that winds through rain forest, over hills and barren landscape, taking on endless hairpin bends.

 Some Facts about the Volcano on Reunion Island